theclubfoot/alx-higher_level_programming/0x03-python-data_structures/README.md

 <h1> 0x03-python-data_structures </h1>

- In this project, I learnt about:
+ In this particular project, I learnt about:

 * What are lists and how to use them
 * What are the differences and similarities between strings and lists